sktime/pytorch-forecasting/docs/source/developer_guide.rst

 ``"PASSED"`` or to the exception raised.
 Failures are collected rather than raised unless ``raise_exceptions=True``.

-**What the generic tests cover.** ``TestAllPtForecastersV2`` checks the interface contract: construction, training, prediction, checkpoint round-trip, output shapes, and the package naming convention.

 **Common pitfalls.**

 * **A wrong** ``object_type`` **tag passes silently.** ``"forecaster_v2"`` instead